Should I Sell My House and Rent When I Retire? 9 Questions to Ask

 Social security and tax implications

-It’s important to look at how homeownership impacts your Social Security benefits.
+It’s important to look at how homeownership affects your Social Security benefits.
 True, maximum benefits are available whether you rent or own.
 What really matters is your income.
 If you pull equity out and invest it, those dividends may increase your income which may, in turn, reduce your benefits.

-Boulton adds, “There could be some ramifications to social security and pension payouts.
-They may lose some supplemental Medicaid benefits, but would need to talk with a CPA before they leaped into a final decision.”
+Boulton adds, “There could be some ramifications to Social Security and pension payouts.
+They may lose some supplemental Medicaid benefits but would need to talk with a CPA before they leaped into a final decision.”

 Additionally, many people consider their homes one of the largest factors in estate planning for their family.
-While you’ll want to get professional advice from your legal team in order to facilitate your estate planning, it’s good to understand a few things about the process.
+While you’ll want to get professional advice from your legal team to facilitate your estate planning, it’s good to understand a few things about the process.

 Unless your children are willing to move into your home for at least two years after inheriting it, they’ll be stuck paying a hefty capital gains tax.
 However, if you sell the property within your lifetime, according to the IRS, you’ll likely qualify to exclude up to $250,000 (or up to $500,000 on joint spousal filings) of the home sale price from your income.